We are not scared, have god's blessings: BJP's Dilip Ghosh downplays coronavirus threat

-Ghosh said the humankind, which has conquered the world and reached the moon, are now scared of coming out of their homes.
+Ghosh said the humankind, which have conquered the world and reached the moon, are now scared of coming out of their homes.

 "Mothers and sisters travelled a long distance after fasting to offer puja.
 This is our culture and we see it everywhere in India.
 This is the identity of our country and we are progressing like this," he said, after taking part in a puja at Egra in Purba Medinipur district.